 Field-hunting tip

-Look in oxidized sulfide deposits, mine tailings, coal mine dumps country — that is the host setting where rozenite typically forms.
+Look in oxidized sulfide deposits, mine tailings, coal mine dumps country, the host setting where rozenite typically forms.
 If you start seeing melanterite, pyrite, copiapite in float, you are in the right ground.
 Field specimens usually show a massive, crusty, or powdery efflorescences habit, so train your eye for that shape before scanning the outcrop.